NoorunnisaSulthan/weatherApp/README.md

 ## Contributing

 Contributions to the Weather App are welcome!
 If you find any bugs, have feature requests, or want to contribute enhancements, please open an issue or submit a pull request on the GitHub repository.

-## License

-The Weather App is released under the MIT License.
-See the `LICENSE` file for more information.